Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-sub-organizations.md

 This is where you will find your previously created sub-organizations, as well as where you can create new sub-organizations.

-## How to create a Sub Organization
+## How to create a Sub-Organization

 1. Click on the `+ NEW` button